rafpran/express-typescript-boilerplate/README.md

 yarn run setup
 ```

 > This installs all dependencies with yarn.
-After that it migrates the database and seeds some test data into it.
 So after that your development environment is ready to use.

 ### Step 3: Serve your App